 What is GTU-MultiHIV B?

-GTU-MultiHIV B is an investigational Vaccine that is being studied as a therapeutic vaccine for HIV.1 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s
+GTU-MultiHIV B is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.1 A

 HIV researchers are developing and testing therapeutic vaccines (1) to slow down the progression of HIV , (2) to eliminate the need for (ART) while still keeping undetectable levels of HIV, and (3) as part of a combination strategy that includes HIV medicines and a therapeutic vaccine to eliminate all HIV from the body.
 (ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from replicating.)
 The AIDSinfo fact sheet What is a Therapeutic HIV Vaccine? has more information on therapeutic HIV vaccines.4,5

 How are clinical trials of investigational vaccines conducted?